John-wallace89/MS1-BarbellGym/README.md

 * Colour scheme - Main colours of the site are black and white, inkeeping with the brand logo and colour scheme.

-* Typography - Big shoulders stencil text has been used for titles as it is eye-catching and brings a different dimension to a black & white site.
-Roboto has been used for paragraphs and content as it is a clear font. back-up is Sans-serif, should either of the other fonts fail to load.
+* Typography - Big shoulders stencil text has been used for titles as it is eye-catching and brings a different dimension to a black & white site. back-up is Sans-serif, should either of the other fonts fail to load.

 * Imagery - The logo/hero image is used to promote brand awareness.
 It is permanently fixed in the middle of the header to draw the attention of the user back to the brand as they navigate through the site.
 We've also incorporated images